 How to Become a Straight-A Student – Perhaps the most specific for excelling in school

-Up to this date, I still use the principles in this book!
+Up to this day — and I’m taking my Master’s degree as of this writing — I still use the principles in this book!
 Especially the scheduling part.
-(I’m already an Engineer, by the way)

 It’s incredibly actionable and is filled with anecdotes from ACTUAL straight-A students from different universities.